harshnisar/ml-india/_posts/2017-02-22-ml-india-gurgaon-chapter-eighth-meetup.md

 <br>Click [here](http://www.meetup.com/Machine-Learning-India-Gurgaon/){:target="_blank"} to join the group.

-If you wish to start a chapter of ML-India in your city, we would be more than happy to help you out and get it started. <a href="mailto:varun@aspiringminds.com" target="_top">Write us a mail</a>!
+If you wish to start a chapter of ML-India in your city, we would be more than happy to help you out and get it started. <a href="mailto:varun@aspiringminds.com" target="_top">Write to us</a>!